Chart Color Schemes

 The level of general health in Mount Annan is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Mount Annan exhibits above-average health outcomes with prevalence of common health conditions low among its general population, although higher than the national average among older and at-risk cohorts.
+Mount Annan exhibits superior health outcomes with a low prevalence of common health conditions among its general population compared to national averages.

-Approximately 55% (~10,715 people) of the total population has private health cover.
-The most prevalent medical conditions are asthma and mental health issues, affecting 8.2 and 8.0% of residents respectively.
-About 71.3% declare themselves completely clear of medical ailments, compared to 71.6% across Greater Sydney.
-Mount Annan has 11.4% (2,218 people) of its residents aged 65 and over, which is lower than the 12.9% in Greater Sydney.
-Health outcomes among seniors require more attention than those of the broader population.
+However, certain older and at-risk cohorts show higher rates of these conditions.
+Approximately 55% (~10,715 people) of Mount Annan's total population has private health cover.
+Asthma and mental health issues are the most prevalent medical conditions in the area, affecting 8.2 and 8.0% of residents respectively.
+Conversely, 71.3% of residents report being completely free from medical ailments, compared to 71.6% across Greater Sydney.
+Mount Annan has a lower proportion of seniors aged 65 and over (11.4%, or 2,218 people) than Greater Sydney (12.9%).
+While health outcomes among seniors require more attention than those in the broader population, the area's overall figures indicate good health standards.

 Frequently Asked Questions - Health